raindropio/help/docs/using/browser-extension/index.md

 In a toolbar click `Sidepanel` icon, then make sure `Raindrop.io` is selected as current panel.

 #### Firefox
-In main menu click `View / Sidebar / Raindrop.io`
+In main menu click `View / Sidebar / Raindrop.io`.
+Or <a href="https://support.mozilla.org/kb/use-firefox-sidebar-access-bookmarks-history-synced" target="_blank">pin sidebar button in a toolbar</a> to have a quick access

 #### Opera
 You can find a Raindrop.io cloud icon in browser sidebar